-President Theresa Duncan is leading a Bible study during Lent, Lectio: Eucharist with Dr. Brant Pitre, beginning on February 20th.
-There is no cost.
-We will be viewing video presentations followed by discussion at one of our generous member’s homes.
-If you’d like to join us or have questions, email: email@example.com, Attention: Theresa.
+President Theresa Duncan was leading a Bible study during Lent, Lectio: Eucharist with Dr. Brant Pitre, beginning on February 20th.

 Our Budget Meeting was held on Tuesday, February 11th after the 7 pm Mass.
 This meeting was postponed due to the bitterly cold weather the week of our scheduled January meeting.
 There was an excellent turn-out and much discussion regarding recipients of CWL funds.
 The following organisations will receive donations with further decisions to be made at our April meeting: St. Paul’s Building Fund; Retired Priests; the Airdrie Food Bank; and the Airdrie & District Hospice Society.
 Smaller donations were allotted to: the purchase of a new Pascal Candle for St. Paul’s; Elizabeth House; Community Links; and the Airdrie & District Victims’ Assistance Society (ADVAS).